Consumers

 • the frequency and date of each delivery or performance of services, the expected date of the last

-• delivery or last service and, if applicable, information about payment, a description of the goods received in as a trade-in or on account, and the agreed price for each item
+• the date scheduled for the final delivery or service and, if applicable, information about payment, a description of the goods received as a trade-in or on account, and the agreed price for each item

 • the fact that you can cancel the contract within 10 days of the date that you got a copy of the contract